stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 * SDK /dev/shm needs to be mapped to container at runtime
 * *debugfs* mounted inside container (requires RW access to */sys/kernel/debug/*)

+*NOTE*: In order to improve build speed and reduce SONiC image size an intermediate SDK docker image can be created and *syncd*, *pmon* and *wjh* docker may built on top of SDK intermediate docker image.

 ## WJH feature table

 Community [introduced](https://github.com/Azure/SONiC/blob/master/doc/Optional-Feature-Control.md) a way to enable/disable optional features at runtime and provided a seperate **FEATURE** table in CONFIG DB.

 ```
 admin@sonic:~$ show features